 Eight years ago, the border crossing re-opened and hope cautiously began to bloom.
 The small border town of now fifteen families re-started their tourism businesses.
 Americans again across over, ride the burros, enjoy restaurants, shop for souvenirs, tour the town, and meet a quiet humble people whose hope is in their hands.
 This is not the Mexico of drug lords and gang killings.
 These are people looking to make a life in their ancestral home.

-It is little known that several times throughout the recent past, the wildfires of south Texas brought on by drought are fought by the citizens of Boquillas del Carmen.
-They are enlisted by Texas for their ability and bravery and do the state a service.
-Their pay helps support the town and their families.
+Little Known Fact: Several times throughout the recent past, the wildfires of south Texas are fought by the citizens of Boquillas del Carmen.
+Texas enlists them for their ability and bravery and they do the state a service.
+This pay helps support the town and their families.

 Our guide is paid about ten dollars an hour, roughly what we would pay a babysitter.
-We enjoyed a great meal of authentic tamales and burritos cooked in a kitchen about the size of the one in our Roadtrek.
+We enjoyed a great meal of authentic tamales and burritos cooked in a kitchen about the size of the one in our Roadtrek RV.
 As advised since our youth, we didn’t drink the water, but had bottled beer and soda instead.
-We were serenaded by “El Hombre,” a minstrel-on–the-wane who crooned with the passion of his youth and the voice of experience and hardship.
+“El Hombre,” a minstrel-on–the-wane who crooned with the passion of his youth and the voice of experience and hardship added his memorable serenade.

 After our “excursion abroad” we chatted with everyone about our experience.
 Among them, a park ranger filled us in on much of what I have reported here, as have other visitors to Boquillas.